urbit/docs/tutorials/arvo/cli-tutorial.md

 ### `agent` core

-This is a wrapper core designed to take in the `shoe` core that has too many arms to be a Gall agent core, and turns it into a standard Gall agent core by integrating the additional arms into the standard ones.
+This is a wrapper core designed to wrap the `shoe` core, which has too many arms to be a Gall agent core.
+This turns it into a standard Gall agent core by integrating the additional arms into the standard ones.